aiman-al-masoud/crabby-book/readme.md

 # Crabby Book

-A "social" networking service where the only reaction you can have to other people's posts is critical: _if you like something, shut up about it_.
+_Asocial_ networking service where the only kind of reaction you can have to other people's posts is critical: _if you like something, then shut up about it_.

 <img src="src/frontend/images/favicon.ico" />